qualitydixon/react-logo-quiz/README.md

 - Add screenshots.
 - Fix Jest & Karma SVG.
 - ~~Add share to twitter button.~~
+- Add tooltip to each logo card that gives a description of the technology.
-- Reset game state on Modal Close.
+- ~~Reset game state on Modal Close.~~

 ### Dependencies